LoyLap/android-application-test/README.md

 The visuals don't matter here, focus more on the project dependencies and structure.

-In order of precendence we will look at:
+In order of precedence we will look at:
 - Package structure and architecture
 - Dependencies
 - Exception handling